an0nfunc/ALHP/README.md

 ## License and Legal

-This project including all of its source files is released under the terms of the GNU General Public License version 2 (only/or any later version).
+This project including all of its source files is released under the terms of the GNU General Public License version 2 (or any later version).
 See [LICENSE](https://git.harting.dev/ALHP/ALHP.GO/src/branch/master/LICENSE) for details.